-Ecommerce SEO (Search Engine Optimization) in its rawest form involves optimizing your site to Google’s ever-changing standards by making your site as user friendly and as crawler friendly as possible while still being able to sell your products.
+Ecommerce SEO (Search Engine Optimization) in its rawest form involves optimizing your site to Google’s ever-changing standards by making your site as user-friendly and as crawler friendly as possible while still being able to sell your products.

-Ecommerce SEO is the specialization in SEO for ecommerce platforms.
-Managing SEO for ecommerce means knowing what technical elements are needed and understanding how they interact with the user experience, indexing and ranking of a site.
-It means recognizing how to optimize keywords and content for seasonality, ranking, and conversions, and understanding how social engagement, referrals, marketing campaigns, on site content, site structure, site code, user experience, and more all play a role in SEO health and overall organic sales.
+Ecommerce SEO is the specialization in SEO for eCommerce platforms.
+Managing SEO for eCommerce means knowing what technical elements are needed and understanding how they interact with the user experience, indexing, and ranking of a site.
+It means recognizing how to optimize keywords and content for seasonality, ranking, and conversions, and understanding how social engagement, referrals, marketing campaigns, on-site content, site structure, site code, user experience, and more all play a role in SEO health and overall organic sales.

 What are all these elements?

 Ecommerce SEO has many elements to it, some of which we have mentioned.
 But what are elements really?
 What do they mean?
-Below are some definitions and examples of a few of these elements, so you can get a better understanding of what these elements really are and how they work for ecommerce.
+Below are some definitions and examples of a few of these elements, so you can get a better understanding of what these elements really are and how they work for eCommerce.

 When a web user searches for a subject or product, they see a number of links.
 These links, by default, display the site’s URL, the page’s title tag, and the page’s meta description; however, these links can be strengthened with rich snippets.
 By using rich snippets you can add a number of elements to a search engine result page’s listing.
 You can choose to include elements like reviews, ratings, product details (including price, inventory status, etc.), and advanced details (ie: song details with play buttons, class times and cost, featured images, and more).

-Many ecommerce sites include products that are listed in more than one category, creating duplicate listings with different URLs.
+Many eCommerce sites include products that are listed in more than one category, creating duplicate listings with different URLs.
 When this happens, search engines like Google do not know which document is the original source, and therefore indexes them all at a lower rank power, creating index bloat.
 By adding rel=canonical to each page, you identify which pages are the original sources, letting the search engines rank the root pages with a stronger rank power, cutting down on index bloat.

-Mobile friendliness is often confused with mobile usability.
-When we say “mobile friendly” we aren’t referring to whether or not your site can be seen and used on a mobile device.
-What it means is that your site is usablewhile being user friendly.
-Google’s mobile standard is an excellent guideline for what is considered mobile friendly.
-When a site is not mobile friendly to Google’s standard, it can be given a lower mobile ranking in mobile searches.
+Mobile-friendliness is often confused with mobile usability.
+When we say “mobile-friendly” we aren’t referring to whether or not your site can be seen and used on a mobile device.
+What it means is that your site is usable while being user-friendly.
+Google’s mobile standard is an excellent guideline for what is considered mobile-friendly.
+When a site is not mobile-friendly to Google’s standard, it can be given a lower mobile ranking in mobile searches.

 Duplication can happen in many ways and in many areas including page content, title tags, meta descriptions, alt tags, etc. The more duplication a search engine finds when reviewing a site for ranking and indexing, the lower the power it will assign to that page’s ranking.

 With all these elements it is easy for a site to get off track in terms of SEO.
-In our years of experience, SEO and organic traffic has shown to be one of the more neglected areas of a site – but also one with the most opportunity.
+In our years of experience, SEO and organic traffic have shown to be one of the more neglected areas of a site – but also one with the most opportunity.
 Custora has shown that 23% of online ecommerce sales in 2015 came from organic search.1When optimized alongside PPC, there is a proven 25% increase in clicks, and 27% increase in profit, according to Bright Oak.2 This happens because 89% of customers begin their buying process with organic searches.

-With a base understanding of what makes ecommerce SEO different from generic SEO, and insight on why SEO is so important to ecommerce, you may now be wondering what the ROI potential looks like.
-For the month of June 2016 (one month after we improved a site for structured data, canonicalization, and language coding) we saw a year-over-year improvement of 10.35% in organic sessions, a 17.09% increase in organic ecommerce conversion rate and a 25.11% increase in organic revenue.
+With a base understanding of what makes eCommerce SEO different from generic SEO and insight on why SEO is so important to eCommerce, you may now be wondering what the ROI potential looks like.
+For the month of June 2016 (one month after we improved a site for structured data, canonicalization, and language coding) we saw a year-over-year improvement of 10.35% in organic sessions, a 17.09% increase in organic eCommerce conversion rate, and a 25.11% increase in organic revenue.

-Contact us if you’re interested in learning more about SEO and ecommerce:
+Contact us if you’re interested in learning more about SEO and eCommerce: